Jets run past Dolphins 40-17, snap 12-game skid vs. AFC East | Times Leader

 Click here to subscribe today or Login.

+EAST RUTHERFORD, N.J. — The New York Jets got a big play on defense and then kept running on offense.

+All the way to a blowout win — and against an AFC East rival, at that.

-EAST RUTHERFORD, N.J.
-(AP) — New York got a safety on Miami’s first offensive play, Michael Carter scored on a pair of 1-yard touchdown runs and the Jets ran past the Dolphins 40-17 on Sunday to snap a 12-game skid against AFC East opponents.
+New York got a safety on Miami’s first offensive play when Teddy Bridgewater was forced out of the game, and the Jets ran past the Dolphins 40-17 on Sunday.

+Michael Carter had a pair of 1-yard touchdown runs after big catch-and-run plays by Breece Hall, helping New York stop a 12-game skid against division opponents.

+“The expectation is changing,” quarterback Zach Wilson said.
+“We’re expecting to come in here and win … and be shocked when we don’t.

-Zach Wilson, Breece Hall and Braxton Berrios also rushed for scores to help the Jets to their first 3-2 start since 2017.
+Wilson, Hall and Braxton Berrios also rushed for scores, sending the Jets to their first 3-2 start since 2017.
 It was the franchise’s first win against a division rival since topping Buffalo in Week 17 of the 2019 season.

+“We’re still getting every team’s best shots, regardless of us being the Jets,” said Hall, who finished with 97 yards on 18 carries and 100 yards receiving on two catches.
+“We’re not the old Jets.
+We’re the Jets now.
+And we’re definitely trending toward becoming a winning team.”

-The when Teddy Bridgewater — starting for Tua Tagovailoa — was hit by rookie cornerback Ahmad “Sauce” Gardner on a blitz as he was about to throw on Miami’s first play from scrimmage.
+The Dolphins (3-2) lost another quarterback to injury when Bridgewater — starting for Tua Tagovailoa — was hit by rookie cornerback Ahmad “Sauce” Gardner on a blitz as he was about to throw on Miami’s first play from scrimmage.
 Bridgewater was called for intentional grounding in the end zone on the play, resulting in a safety.

-Bridgewater injured an elbow and was examined for a concussion before being ruled out.
-He was replaced by rookie Skylar Thompson, who had a few efficient drives for the Dolphins (3-2).
+The Dolphins announced Bridgewater injured an elbow and was examined for a concussion before being ruled out under the NFL’s new concussion protocol.
+Coach Mike McDaniel said Bridgewater doesn’t have any concussion symptoms and passed tests, but a spotter saw Bridgewater stumble — so he was removed from the game.

+Bridgewater was replaced by rookie Skylar Thompson, who was 19 of 33 for 166 yards and an interception in his NFL debut.

-Bridgewater was starting after Tagovailoa suffered a concussion Sept.
+Bridgewater started after Tagovailoa suffered a concussion Sept.
 29 at Cincinnati.
-That came four days after Tagovailoa took a hit against Buffalo that caused him to slam to the ground.
-He appeared disoriented afterward and stumbled as he tried to get to his feet, but later returned after clearing the NFL’s concussion protocol.
+That came four days after Tagovailoa took a big hit against Buffalo that caused him to appear disoriented afterward and he stumbled as he tried to get to his feet, but later returned after clearing the NFL’s concussion protocol.

-On Saturday, the to the league’s concussion protocol following a joint investigation into the procedures after the back injury Tagovailoa suffered.
+On Saturday, the NFL and NFL Players Association agreed to make changes to the league’s concussion protocol following a joint investigation into the procedures after the back injury Tagovailoa suffered.

-After consecutive facemask penalties on Melvin Ingram and Raekwon Davis put the Jets in Dolphins territory late in the first quarter, New York stalled in the red zone and settled for a 34-yard field goal by Greg Zuerlein.
+“Honestly, I’m happy that there’s some policy that the medical experts deem is safe for the players collectively,” McDaniel said.
+“That’s a positive thing.
+As far as the determination that things were followed appropriately, that didn’t surprise me.
+That’s what I’ve been saying.”

-Wilson hit a wide-open Hall on a wheel route, and the rookie running back zipped downfield and carried a few defenders with him 79 yards before being taken down at the 1.
-It was the seventh-longest reception by a rookie running back since 1970.
+Wilson hit a wide-open Hall on the final play of the first quarter, and the rookie running back went 79 yards — carrying a few defenders along the way — before being taken down at the 1.

-Carter took a handoff on the next play and ran it in for a 12-0 lead.
+Carter ran it in on the next play for a 12-0 lead.

-Thompson and the Dolphins followed with an eight-play, 75-yard drive that was capped by Mostert’s 12-yard run — helped by some missed Jets tackles.
+Thompson and the Dolphins followed with an eight-play, 75-yard drive that was capped by Mostert’s 12-yard run.

 After Gardner’s first NFL interception gave the Jets the ball near midfield, New York increased its lead to 19-7 on Wilson’s 5-yard run.

-Thompson, a seventh-round pick out of Kansas State, led another solid drive just before halftime to make it a five-point game.
-Tight end Durham Smythe took a direct snap and shoved his way across the goal line for a 1-yard touchdown.

-Jason Sanders’ 46-yard field goal on the opening drive of the second half cut the Dolphins’ deficit to 19-17.
+The Dolphins made it a two-point game early in the second half after tight end Durham Smythe’s 1-yard touchdown run, and Jason Sanders’ 46-yard field goal.

-But with a chance to give Miami its first lead, Sanders was wide right on a 54-yard attempt early in the fourth quarter.
+Miami had a chance to take the lead, but Sanders was wide right on a 54-yard attempt early in the fourth quarter.

 And the Jets took advantage with a sudden scoring surge.